Professional Development for Teachers, Schools, and Districts

 The Teaching Artist Training workshops are designed to support artists interested in developing their leadership skills through the arts and/or becoming trained teaching artists in a classroom setting.

 Artists will learn the fundamental tools necessary to teach their craft while building personalized approaches to building community and culture as an arts leader.
 Workshop content will address specific topics such as strengthening relationships in the classroom, establishing procedures and capturing attention, and effective communication strategies in individual and group settings.

-Click HERE to register for ALTA workshops.
+Click HERE to register for the 8-month workshop series.